Kunzea ambigua: Description

+Kunzea ambigua is an erect shrub that typically grows to a height of 2–4 m and has young stems covered with shaggy hairs.
+The leaves are arranged alternately, linear to narrowly lance-shaped, 4–12 mm long and 1.0–1.5 mm wide on a petiole about 0.5 mm long.
+The flowers are white, more or less sessile, crowded on leafy side branches or in the axils of upper leaves.
+The sepals are narrowly triangular, 1.5–2.0 mm long and the petals the same length, the stamens 3–5 mm long.
+The ovary usually has three locules and the style is 5 mm long.
+Flowering mainly occurs from October to January, and the fruit is dehiscent, 2.5–3.5 mm long and 3–4 mm in diameter.

 Taxonomy and naming

-Kunzea ambigua was first formally described in 1797 by James Edward Smith who gave it the name Leptospermum ambiguum.
-English botanist George Claridge Druce gave it its current binomial name in 1917.
+Kunzea ambigua was first formally described in 1797 by James Edward Smith who gave it the name Leptospermum ambiguum in the Transactions of the Linnean Society of London.
+In 1917, English botanist George Claridge Druce transferred the species to Kunzea.
 The generic name honours German naturalist Gustav Kunze, while the specific epithet is derived from the Latin adjective ambiguus meaning "doubtful" or "uncertain".
-Its common names are white kunzea and tick bush.

 A pale pink-flowered hybrid with Kunzea capitata has been recorded from Stony Range Flora reserve in Dee Why in Sydney's northern beaches region.